Priyanshi-Solanki/attendance-monitoring-system/README.md

-# Face Recognition Attendance System - Dlib Edition
+# Face Recognition Attendance System

 A Tkinter-based face recognition attendance system using **Dlib + SVM** for high-accuracy face recognition.
 This system can capture face images, train a recognition model, and track attendance in real-time with automatic unknown face detection.